 Many resorts in Northern California have a team of ski patrol dogs who are highly trained to find and rescue people in the rare case of an inbound avalanche.
 The dogs use their speed, agility, and sense of smell to find and rescue people buried in snow faster than any team of humans.
 In fact, it is said that one dog and its handler can do the job of 150 trained human searchers in the same amount of time.

-As part of their training, the ski patrol dogs are constantly practicing the art of using their noses to find humans buried in snow and digging them out.
-Just finding a person stuck in an avalanche can help ski patrol save lives, but digging to them can help the stuck skier/snowboarder get much needed air in the desperate situation.
+As part of their training, the ski patrol dogs are constantly practicing the art of using their noses to find humans buried in snow and dig them out.
+Just finding a person stuck in an avalanche can help ski patrol save lives, but digging for them can help the stuck skier/snowboarder get much-needed air in a desperate situation.